ST KILDA ROAD IS BEING VANDALISED

 Is it any wonder the group are so disenchanted with Government.
 The new Domain tram interchange only built in 2013, at a cost of over $10,000,000 is to be demolished to build the new underground station.

-Alternate proposal by Engineer William McIntosh to move St Kilda Road Domain Station adjacent to Toorak Road in Fawkner Park.
-This solution really makes sense compared to the MMRA proposal.
+Alternate proposals, one by Engineer William McIntosh to move St Kilda Road Domain Station adjacent to Toorak Road in Fawkner Park.
 Read the Toorak Road Station Proposal here.
-This proposal would save millions and cause almost no short and long term effects.

 Views expressed are those of the contributors.